 Then run the software and then click on the update all option.
 These steps helps if Laptop not connecting to wifi

-If a laptop is unable to connect to the wi-fi the issue then there are chances that there is a problem in the IP address.
+If a Laptop Not Connecting to WiFi then there are chances that there is a problem in the IP address.
 However, this problem can be fixed very easily, all you need to do is change the IP address of the network.

 - Tap on Windows + R on the keyboard.